AkshayKamath12/UCSC-Geolocator/README.md

 4) Do ```npm run start```
 5) This should open a new tab in your browser.
 6) Add an image and click upload.

-**View the predicted coordinates in the app and the nearby location data in the console**